bryaburg/Bookmarks/README.md

 ### Certified Schools (abet)

-- [Abet Schools](https://www.abet.org/) - Schools that are Certified by the abet board.
+- [Abet](https://www.abet.org/) - Schools that are Certified by the abet board.

 ## AI/ML